National Opioid Pharmacotherapy Statistics Annual Data collection: state and territory data quality

 South Australia

-Data are collected from the ‘Authority Application MATOD Program (Medication Assisted Treatment for Opioid Dependence) form, which are manually entered into a central database system at the Drugs of Dependence Unit (DDU), SA Health.
-As of 1 July 2021 prescribers may also submit this information directly into the central database via the ScriptCheckSA Health Practitioner portal.
-Since 1 November 2020, both the prescribing data and the information from dispensed prescriptions is collected electronically in real time.
+Data are collected from the ‘Authority Application MATOD Program (Medication Assisted Treatment for Opioid Dependence) form, which historically was manually entered into a central database system at the Drugs of Dependence Unit (DDU), SA Health.

 Tasmania

-Data are collected monthly from all pharmacies participating in the Tasmanian Opioid Pharmacotherapy Program (TOPP), and entered into the Drugs and Poisons Information System (DAPIS).
+Data are collected monthly from all pharmacies participating in the Tasmanian Opioid Pharmacotherapy Program (TOPP) and entered into the Drugs and Poisons Information System (DAPIS).
 This system is administered by the Pharmaceutical Services Branch (PSB) and manages client registration, dosing activity, dosing sites, authority to prescribe and dispensing information relating to drugs of high potential for harm.
 The system also makes available limited information to relevant medical practitioners and pharmacists, both within and external to the Department to assist safe treatment of patients requiring drugs that are highly addictive.

 Data from DAPIS are made available for management style reporting from a Qlikview-based intranet dashboard.